beaujeant/beaujeant.github.io/AppSec101/memory.md

 * __Automatic memory allocation__: The memory is allocated in the beginning of the stack frame whenever the function is called.
 The variable last as long as the function is running.
 Once the function is finish, the stack frame is clear and the memory is no longer allocated for the variable.
 * __Dynamic memory allocation__: The memory is allocated when `malloc()` or `calloc()` are used.
 Both take as argument the size you want to allocate in memory then return a pointer to this newly allocated memory.
 The memory will be allocated until explicitly un-allocated with the function `free()`. [[8](https://stackoverflow.com/a/8385488)]

-> Note: Automatic memory allocation doesn't need to take place in the stack, but this is the most seen method.
+> __Note__: Automatic memory allocation doesn't need to take place in the stack, but this is the most seen method.

 Being able to dynamically allocated memory can be useful in many cases: